AndresCarro/turtle-battle-ships/README.md

 ### Step 2: Configure AWS Credentials

-Set up your AWS credentials in `~/.aws/credentials`.
+Set up your AWS credentials in `./terraform/aws-credentials`.

+> [!NOTE]
+> The current working directory is assumed to be the root of the cloned repository.

 ### Step 3: Review and Customize Configuration